openbaton/docs/docs/vnfm-generic.md

 ```

-**Note**: "database" is the type of the vnf-database, private1 is the name of the network plus the number of the network (in this case "1").
+**Note1**: "database" is the type of the vnf-database, private1 is the name of the network plus the number of the network (in this case "1").

+**Note2**: All the scripts need to be in a repository or in the vnf package (see the vnf package structure [here][vnfpackage-doc-link]).

 In order to deploy the VNFs we have to create both the VNF descriptor: **vnf-database-descriptor.json** and **vnf-server-descriptor.json**.
 Below we'll be showed the most relevant part of them: